NeerajSharma1508/Bank-Loan-Report/README.md

 🌐 LinkedIn Profile https://www.linkedin.com/in/ineerajsharma15/ <br>

 ## 📌 Disclaimer<br>
 This project is created for educational and portfolio purposes.
-Data used in this report may be sample or anonymized and should not be considered<br>
+Data used in this report may be sample or anonymized and should not <br>
-as real bank customer data.<br>
+be considered as real bank customer data.<br>